 Abstract-Top-down visual saliency is an important module of visual attention.
 In this work, we propose a novel top-down saliency model that jointly learns a Conditional Random Field (CRF) and a visual dictionary.
 The proposed model incorporates a layered structure from top to bottom: CRF, sparse coding and image patches.
-By using sparse codes as intermediate layer, we learn a dictionary in a supervised manner with the structured output of CRF layer, and meanwhile learn the CRF parameters with sparse coding as features.
+With sparse coding as an intermediate layer, CRF is learned in a feature-adaptive manner; meanwhile with CRF as the output layer, the dictionary is learned under structured supervision.
 For efficient and effective joint learning, we develop a max-margin approach via a stochastic gradient descent algorithm.
-Experimental results on the Graz-02 and PASCAL VOC datasets show that our model performs favorably against the state-of-the-art top-down saliency methods for target object localization and the dictionary update significantly improves the performance of our model.
-In addition, we demonstrate the merits of the proposed top-down saliency model by applying it to human fixation prediction.
+Experimental results on the Graz-02 and PASCAL VOC datasets show that our model performs favorably against state-of-the-art top-down saliency methods for target object localization.
+In addition, the dictionary update significantly improves the performance of our model.
+We demonstrate the merits of the proposed top-down saliency model by applying it to prioritizing object proposals for detection and predicting human fixations.

-Index Terms-Visual saliency, top-down visual saliency, fixation prediction, dictionary learning and conditional random fields.
+Index Terms-Visual saliency, top-down visual saliency, fixation prediction, dictionary learning and conditional random fields